What is nutrition?

 Carbohydrates are used as a cellular fuel for biological functions, they generate energy for biological functions.
 They are formed by mixing of carbon, hydrogen, and oxygen.
 Among them, the ratio of C, H, and O is 1:2:1 These are two types.

-- Simple Carbohydrate- Simple carbohydrates such as glucose, fructose, and lactose are found in a lot in simple forms like sugarcane beet, dates, etc.
+- Simple Carbohydrate- Simple carbohydrates such as glucose, fructose, and lactose are found in a lot of simple forms like sugarcane beet, dates, etc.

 - Complex Carbohydrate- Starch as a complex carbohydrate is the staple food found in potato, rice, arabica, maize, and sago.